 - Tenants must use all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances in the premises in a reasonable manner.
 (Wyo.
 Stat. § 1-21-1202(b))

 - Tenants must not deliberately or negligently destroy, deface, damage, impair, or remove any part of the premises; or knowingly permit any person to do so.
 (Wyo.
 Stat. § 1-21-1205(a)(i))

 - Tenants and their guests must conduct themselves in a manner that will not disturb the neighbors’ peaceful enjoyment of the premises.
 (Wyo.
 Stat. § 1-21-1205(a)(ii))

-- Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits.
+- Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits, and not unreasonably burden any common area.
 (Wyo.
 Stat. § 1-21-1204(a)(i))